 Founded and led by Leah Paulos, Press Shop offers expertise in crafting effective story pitches and a long list of journalist contacts.
 We know how to navigate the rapidly changing media world in order to line up as many reviews, articles, excerpts, and TV and radio spots for your book as possible.

-We've helped clients gain national coverage in The New York Times, TODAY, The Daily Show, Late Show with Stephen Colbert, scores of NPR, BBC and CBC radio shows, The New Yorker, CNN, MSNBC, and hundreds of other top-tier print, TV, radio, and online media outlets.
+We've helped clients gain national coverage in The New York Times, TODAY, The Daily Show, Late Show with Stephen Colbert, dozens of NPR, BBC and CBC radio shows, The New Yorker, CNN, MSNBC, and hundreds of other top-tier print, TV, radio, and online media outlets.

-Leah began her career as a magazine editor at Condé Nast, then worked as a freelance writer for dozens of national magazines and papers.
+Leah began her career as a magazine editor at Condé Nast, then worked as a freelance writer for dozens of national magazines and newspapers.
 She graduated from Cornell University in 1998 with honors and a BA in English.

 The Press Shop office is in Park Slope, Brooklyn.

 Bri Kane is an Associate Publicist at Press Shop.
 She works on many of our publicity campaigns doing media research, list-building, pitching, Q&As, and scheduling interviews.
 Previously, she worked as a staff writer for a tech startup and completed an editorial internship at Bust magazine.
 She’s also written essays and book reviews for various magazines and blogs.

 Liv Walton is an Associate Publicist, the Press Shop social media master, and our resident Canadian, hailing from outside Vancouver.
 She works on many of our campaigns for popular nonfiction titles, especially ones related to tech and/or gender issues.
 She has an MFA in creative nonfiction from The New School, and previously worked as social media coordinator for tech and event production companies.

 Here are the write-ups about Press Shop in the Observer’s annual Best-Of PR list in 2017 and 2018: